timothyb89/scoring/README.md

 5. Repeat until finished

 Matches can be created with either the _Create Match_ button on the Scoring page, or by selecting an entry from the Schedule page.
+New schedules will be generated automatically if `data/schedule.xml` isn't found at startup.

 API
 ---